New York City – the Big Apple, the city that never sleeps, concrete jungle where dreams are made of…

 We stayed a night at CitizenM in Bowery which had amazing views from our room.

 After brunch, I headed to The Metropolitan Museum of Art to meet Abby.
 It was really great to see all the exhibitions including the “CAMP” one (luckily it was the final day!)

 We went to Eataly in Flat Iron and shared the burrata, the ragu and pesto pastas which were all very good!

 Before my flight, I had final drinks with Lisa at The Public Rooftop.
 The views are amazing from there.

-It was a wonderful 5 days in New York City, jam pack activities, eat and drink our way through and to catch up with old friends!
+It was a wonderful 5 days in New York City with jam pack activities, eating and drinking our way through and catching up with old friends!
 I’ll be back!